 Recently, a writer from The Culture Trip signed up in our Firefly Kayaking trip in Abatan River.
 We did not knew then that he was connected to one of the world’s fastest growing online community of creative and innovative travel content creators.

 We’re happy that Ron (kayak guide) who guided Andrew (writer) shared a compelling story of what we do in one of Bohol’s most important river.
 Andrew reached us after a few weeks to get to know more of our advocacy and he couldn’t have wrote about it more sublimely.

 These group of islands are some of the most stunning in the country, no wonder it’s been thronged by travelers both local and foreign.
-However, the trips we do here take you away from the usual routes they bring the tourists here.
+However, the trips we do here take you away from the usual touristy routes.
 Infact, we take you farther away.
 With kayaks, we shy away as much as we can from the crowded, massively instagrammed beaches and crystalline reefs.

-On our own with the local inhabitants of the islands – the residents, the family, the tribe.
-These are the folks that live in this paradise that will host us and these are the people we would want to meet and interact with in our journey in these islands.
+On our own but with the local inhabitants of the islands – the residents, the family, the tribe.
+These are the folks that live in this paradise who will host us and these are the people we would want to meet and interact with in our journey through these islands.